ra-v97/coap-esp8266/README.md

 * **/examples** - Example sketches for the library (.ino).
 Run these from the Arduino IDE.
 * **/src** - Source files for the library (.cpp, .h).
 * **library.properties** - General library properties for the Arduino package manager.
-* **keywords.txt** - Contains the keywords for Arduino IDE.

 ## How to use
 1. Download this library
 2. Put it into libraries folder of Arduino IDE
 3. Create instance of COAP class
-4. Add proper callacks and resources
+4. Add proper callbacks and resources
-5. Test server with <a href="https://github.com/mkovatsc/Copper4Cr">Copper4Cr plugin</a> or manualny send informations compatible with CoAP protocol.
+5. Test server with <a href="https://github.com/mkovatsc/Copper4Cr">Copper4Cr plugin</a> or manually send information compatible with CoAP protocol.
-6. Test client by sending messages.

 ### Library features
 - Server Side Functionality: